 - This is a Right-Sided swing because the downswing is powered by the Right Forearm against the resistance of the ground.

 - Here’s the technical reason why I picked this swing as the Perfect and Easy Swing.
 It has the optimal balance of arm action and body rotation.
 It is neither “too-armsy” nor “too-turny”.
 The extension is straight down the line – because the left arm is not pulling the hands right (and away from the target line) and the right forearm is not pushing the hands left (and away from the target line).
 This is why the resultant ball flight is a dead straight trajectory.
 The purity of contact is unmistakable.
 This is Moe Norman’s Secret and the reason why he claimed with absolute confidence to be the world’s greatest ball striker.

-- Incidentally, Moe Norman described his swing as a pendulum swing.
-It is actually neither a linear swing nor a circular swing.
-Rather it is a curvilinear swing, though it feels circular.
+- Interestingly, Moe Norman described his swing as a pendulum swing.
+The up-and-down motion of the arms feels like a pendulum all right (and this is true for all swings) but when combined with the lower body rotation, it becomes a curvilinear swing.
 But the hands can still be thrust in a straight line (F) to an Aiming Point on the Line of Compression.
 The Hand Path is co-incident with the Line of Compression in the initial and linear part of the downswing before “it turns the corner”.
 The hands automatically turn the corner once they run out of “straight line” and circle into impact and extend (E) down the line.

 “Swing the handle, not the head” – Moe Norman

 “Yes, the Golfing Machine; he has it figured out” – Moe Norman on Homer Kelley